“Everybody ends up somewhere in life. A few people end up somewhere on purpose.” Andy Stanley

 The problem is that sometimes in life, we end up in the wrong part of town.
 Sometimes it is because we have made bad choices.
 Most of the time, however, I think it is just because we don’t have our internal GPS programmed.
 If I am going to stay on track for my life, I need to have a clear vision of where I want to end up.

-If you are a Christian, this will involve the process of prayer and developing a vision for your life.
+If you are a Christian, this should involve prayer as you develop a vision for your life.
 What is God’s plan for you?
 The writer of Proverbs says this: “Look straight ahead, and fix your eyes on what lies before you.
 Mark out a straight path for your feet; then stick to the path and stay safe.
 Don’t get sidetracked; keep your feet from following evil.”

 In driving and in life, it is good to have our route marked out for us.
 It is good to keep looking ahead and not at where we have been.
-It is especially important that we not allow ourselves get sidetracked from ending up at the place God has planned for our lives.
+It is especially important that we not allow ourselves get sidetracked from arriving at the place God has planned for our lives.

 What do you do when you feel that your life has gotten a little off-track?

-Annie and I are serving the Lord in the US, India, and in South America.
+Annie and I are serving the Lord in the US, Africa, India, and in South America.
 Would you consider being a part of our support team?
 Just click here to get involved.
 Thanks so much!